realUjanSen/RobloxIdleTerminator/README.md

 ⚠️ Big Scary Windows Warning (Thanks, Microsoft)

-When you try to run this program, Windows will probably freak out and throw a giant red box at you saying “Unknown Publisher” or “This software might harm your computer.”
+When you try to run this program, Windows will probably freak out and throw a giant red box at you saying “Unknown Publisher” or “This application might cause damage to your device.”
 Why?
 Because Microsoft wants me to cough up hundreds of dollars a year for a code signing certificate-just to make that warning disappear-even for free, open-source projects like this.

 I’m not a company.
 I’m not selling anything.
 I’m not about to pay Microsoft (and their certificate